r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

       [ANCII character substitution] vbscript calls ancii characters using the Chr() API.
-      This substitution method can be used to obfuscated our systemcall(s) by composing the final command at run time
+      This substitution method can be used to obfuscated our systemcall(s) by composing the final command at runtime, this technic uses the [ & ] operator to stack characters

 <br />